What is Special Event Server?

 Do I Also Need Serving It Right?

-For any event with more than 500 attendees all managers and Special Occasion Licensees must take Serving It Right.
+For any event with more than 500 attendees all managers and Special Event Permit holders must take Serving It Right.
 For a complete list of those requiring a Special Event Server or Serving It Right certificate, as well as those exempted from this requirement, please see What certification do I need?

 If you have any questions about the Special Event Server course, please contact us via the online form.